How to Build a Solid Cinder Block BBQ

 Step 1 - Location of the Concrete Cinder Block BBQ

 Choose a spot with good drainage and accessibility including access to water for cooking and cleaning.
 Mark off the area: at least 70 by 33 inches, using stakes and string making sure the lines are straight and even.
 Don't forget to add a project for a chimney.
 The projection will be around 17 by 21 inches.

 Step 2 - Build the Base

 Dig a depth of 10 to 12 inches of dirt from the area you've just marked off.
-Build a frame which you'll use to build the base.
+Build a frame that you'll use to build the base.
 Create a mix of 1/2 gravel and 1/2 sand in a wheelbarrow and shovel this mix into the bottom of the trench.
 Make sure the mixture is level and firm to create a solid sub base.
 Then mix the concrete and place a few inches of it in the trench.
 Make sure it's level.
 Then lay the rebar in the middle and finish pouring the concrete.
-Double check to make sure it's level.
+Double-check to make sure it's level.
 Smooth the top and cover with wet burlap.
-Allow to cure for 48 hours before continuing work.
+Allow curing for 48 hours before continuing work.
 Do not remove the frame for eight days.

 Step 3 - Lay the Chimney

 Use the 7 chimney blocs to lay the chimney.
 Position the smoke inlet opening close the where you'll be installing the metal grate for maximum airflow.